 - Angle yourself similar to the hack machine by stepping out and keeping your feet flat on the floor.
 You should be leaning back against the bar.

-- Squat down slightly past parallel or slightly above depending on your ideal range of motion.
+- Squat down to parallel or slightly below.

-- Push up through your heels and repeat for repetitions.
+- Then push up through your heels and repeat for repetitions.

 Barbell hack squat